danyvois01/pacs-challenge-1/README.md

 The program consists of the following components:

-- `main.cpp`: Contains the main function where the optimization process is initiated.
+- `main.cpp`: This file defines the objective function and its gradient, reads the input parameters from a JSON file, and executes the optimization function.
 - `utils.h`: Header file containing utility functions and data structures.
-- `gradient_method.h`: Header file containing implementations of gradient descent methods.
+- `gradient_method.h`: Header file containing implementations of gradient descent methods and alpha methods.

 ## Objective Function